 The ADG library (Automatic Drawing Generation) is a set of functions focused on automating the drawing of mechanical parts.

-not so bloated as a parametric CAD
+- not so bloated as a parametric CAD

-can be easily connected to a database
+- can be easily connected to a database

-the model-view separation greatly improves the connectivity of the application;
+the model-view separation greatly improves the connectivity;

 - the drawings can be generated on the fly

-the canvas does not enforce user interaction: this feature can be used in a dynamic site or in a web-based application by automatically generating the drawing only when the page is accessed, giving an always up to date website.
+as already mentioned, the canvas does not enforce user interaction: this feature can be leveraged by a dynamic site or a web-based application, where the drawing can be generated on request.

 Its components (such as model handling, user interface support and drawing customization) are fully decoupled, making possible for instance to build the project on a headless server for web applications support.
-Check out the Technical details page for further information.
+Check out the technical details page for further information.

 The project is cross-platform.
-It is known to build on various flavour of GNU/Linux systems (Archlinux, Slackware and Ubuntu), FreeBSD, OpenSolaris and Windows XP (either by cross-compiling from GNU/Linux systems or by natively building it on a MinGW environment).
+It is known to build on various flavour of GNU/Linux systems (ArchLinux, Slackware and Ubuntu), FreeBSD, OpenSolaris and Windows XP (either by cross-compiling from GNU/Linux systems or by natively building it on a MinGW environment).